velopaymentsapi/velo-php/docs/Api/PayeeInvitationApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **sendPayeeInvite**
-> \OpenAPI\Client\Model\InvitationStatusResponse sendPayeeInvite($payee_id, $payee_invite_request)
+> \VeloPayments\Client\Model\InvitationStatusResponse sendPayeeInvite($payee_id, $payee_invite_request)

 Invite Payee

-Send an invite to the Payee The payee must have already been invited by the payor and not yet accepted or declined
+Resend an invite to the Payee The payee must have already been invited by the payor and not yet accepted or declined Any previous invites to the payee by this Payor will be invalidated

 ### Example
 ```php